Agoric/agoric-sdk/packages/evaluator/README.md

 7. Submit strings to evaluate with `agops eval offer --from=agoricsec1 'console.log("@@@ here we are!")' | agoric wallet send --from=agoricsec1 --offer=/dev/stdin`

+8. You can see the last result with: `agops eval result --from=agoricsec1`

 You can grep for unique patterns in the code (e.g., "@@@") or contract output like "evaluating" or "evaluator replied with" in the agd logs, see [multichain-testing/README.md#logs](../../multichain-testing/README.md#logs):

 ```